Epchk/Tablo_Lite/README.md

 ## Installation

-Put the "index.html" and "tablo_ota.js" files in the same directory.
-They can be loaded directly into a web browser using the "file:" method or served from a web server.
-If they are served from a web server, they must be over http (not https).
+Put the following files into a directory.
+It can be local to your PC or on a web server that serves static http (not https)<sup>(1)</sup> conent.

+* index.html
+* tablo_lite.css
+* tablo_lite.js
+* tablo_ota.js

+To run it, load the index.html in a web browser running on a computer that is on the same network as your TabloTV device.

-The need to serve them over http is due to the tablo device not having an https server and modern browsers not supporting mixed security functionality.
+(1) The need to serve them over http is due to the tablo device not having an https server and modern browsers not supporting mixed security functionality.

 ## Current Functionality